PCarpenter626/SMU_Bootcamp_Project-1/California Analysis README.md

 Our Instructor, Tuncay E. Dogan, provided great assistance in completing this project.
 He shared many helpful website links to explore new ideas in data visualization and improve our coding skills.

+Weather data was taken hourly from points in the North, Center and South of California– Sacramento, Fresno and Los Angeles, points and times were averaged together to get “Daily Average” weather data for California

 Various internet sites such as, Stack Overflow, GeeksForGeeks, and others were also helpful in times of error encounters and code generation.